Surely you've seen them in Bridal Magazines and on wedding sites.

 Will you also be my Emcee?

-There are some DJs out there who literally can’t be bothered to talk on the microphone they brought.
-It’s pathetic.
+There are some DJs out there who won't talk on the microphone, others will have a partner who's making your announcements.
 Your professional DJ will guide you and your guests through the whole evening smoothly and without upsetting anyone.
+Your Stylus DJ is also your emcee and wedding entertainment director.
+We've got you covered.

 What’s your back-up Plan?